Alexander Ovechkin: Hart Trophy wins, beginning of captaincy (2007–2013)

 During the lockout in the first half of the shortened 2012–13 season, Ovechkin went to play in the KHL and re-joined Dynamo Moscow with his teammate Nicklas Bäckström.
 In 31 games for the team, Ovechkin scored 19 goals, 21 assists and 40 points.
 At the end of the season, the Dynamo would go on to win the Gagarin Cup, albeit after the NHL lockout concluded and Ovechkin and Bäckström returned to North America in January 2013.
 However, Ovechkin and Bäckström still received championship rings from the team.
 In the abbreviated 2012–13 season, Ovechkin led the NHL in goal scoring with 32, earning him his third Rocket Richard Trophy.
 He also added 24 assists to give him 56 total points in all 48 games played of the season, good for third-most points in the NHL with only Tampa Bay Lightning stars Steven Stamkos and league leader Martin St. Louis ahead.
 In the 2013 playoffs, Ovechkin was limited to a goal and an assist for two points in all seven games as the third-seeded Capitals would lose in the first round in seven games by the sixth-seeded New York Rangers and giving up a 3–2 series lead during the series.
 After the season ended, he was also awarded the Hart Memorial Trophy for the third time in his career.
 Ovechkin was also a finalist for the Ted Lindsay Award for the fifth time in his career, which was eventually given to Pittsburgh Penguins captain and center Sidney Crosby.
 After the season, Ovechkin made history by being named to both the first and second NHL All-Star teams.
-He had switched to playing right wing that entire season and thus was voted the first All-Star team's right wing, but because some voters were not aware of the change, they voted for him at his traditional left wing position, thereby also landing him at left wing on the second All-Star team.
+He had switched to playing right wing that entire season and thus was voted the first All-Star team's right wing, but some voters were not aware of the change, and voted for him at his traditional left wing position, thereby also landing him at left wing on the second All-Star team.